gruns/ImmortalDB/README.md

-When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage datastores.
+When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage data stores.

 When a value is retrieved via its key, IronDB

-  1. Looks up that key in every datastore.
+  1. Looks up that key in every data store.
   2. Counts each unique returned value.
   3. Determines the most commonly returned unique value as the 'correct' value.
-  4. Returns this 'correct' value.
+  4. Returns this correct value.

-Then IronDB self-heals: if any datastore(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
+Then IronDB self-heals: if any data store(s) returned a value different than the determined correct value, or no value at all, the correct value is rewritten to that store.
 In this way, consensus, reliability, and redundancy is maintained.